 Skip to Content

-We’re on a journey to becoming a net zero business by 2050 and we have started taking actions to achieve this.
-While we currently invest in high emitting companies and sectors, we have developed a climate action model to transition to net zero across our business, full details of which can be found in our Net Zero Transition Plan:
+As a business we’re on a journey to net zero by 2050 and we have started taking actions to achieve this.
+While we currently invest in high emitting companies and sectors, we have developed a climate action plan to transition to net zero across our business.
+We believe we can help our customers reduce their exposure to climate related risk and help them take advantage of the opportunities presented by the net zero transition.
+Full details can be found in our Net Zero Transition Plan:

 Read our Net Zero Transition Plan to find out more about our approach to decarbonising our investment portfolio, own operations and supplier base.